angela-d/office365-licensing/README.md

 Powershell scripts using Microsoft Graph to automate Office 365 license assignments based on security groups in Active Directory.

 ## Pre-requisites
-- Already syncing your onsite Active Directory to Office 365 using Azure Active Directory Sync / Entra Cloud Sync
+- Already syncing your onsite Active Directory to Office 365 using Azure / Entra Active Directory Sync / Entra Cloud Sync
 - Configure the two attached Powershell scripts with your environment's config

 ## Features of the Scripts